Signed in as:

 Friday 19th June - Arrival - welcome cheese and wine supper

-Saturday 20th June - Cottam Round - 7.3 miles - Starting from the impressive Sir Tatton Sykes Monument, built by his tenants to celebrate his life, we will explore the fascinating deserted medieval village of Cottam, with its numerous pillow-mounds, before wandering across the di
+Saturday 20th June - Cottam Round - 7.3 miles - Starting from the impressive Sir Tatton Sykes Monument, built by his tenants to celebrate his life, we will explore the deserted medieval village of Cottam, with its numerous pillow-mounds, before wandering across the disused Cottam

 Friday 19th June - Arrival - welcome cheese and wine supper

-Saturday 20th June - Cottam Round - 7.3 miles - Starting from the impressive Sir Tatton Sykes Monument, built by his tenants to celebrate his life, we will explore the fascinating deserted medieval village of Cottam, with its numerous pillow-mounds, before wandering across the disused Cottam WWII airfield and back down the Wold Rangers Way to our start - a history packed walk with the opportunity for afternoon tea at Sledmere House
+Saturday 20th June - Cottam Round - 7.3 miles - Starting from the impressive Sir Tatton Sykes Monument, built by his tenants to celebrate his life, we will explore the deserted medieval village of Cottam, with its numerous pillow-mounds, before wandering across the disused Cottam WWII airfield and back down the Wold Rangers Way to our start - a history packed walk before returning to Church Farm for tea and cake.
+Saturday evening - relax and do your own thing!

-Sunday 21st June -Thixendale Round - 4.1 miles - From the far-ranging history of Thixendale village to another stretch of the Wold Rangers Way and iron-age earthworks, this is a stunning walk, jam -packed full of interest and beauty.
-It includes the opportunity to visit the Robert Fuller Gallery, enjoy a village tour and afterwards have an evening meal at the highest pub in the Wolds - the Wolds Inn in Huggate
+Sunday 21st June -Thixendale Round - 4.1 miles - From the far-ranging history of Thixendale village to a stretch of the Wold Rangers Way and iron-age earthworks, this is a stunning walk, jam -packed full of interest and beauty.
+The walk also includes sections of the Yorkshire Wolds Way National Trail, Chalkland Way, and Centenary Way.
+Starting with elevenses of tea and homemade cake at the community run Village Hall in Thixendale, and afterwards a meal at the highest pub in the Wolds - the Wolds Inn in Huggate.

 Friday 11th September - Arrival - welcome cheese and wine supper